MLA In Text Citation & Parenthetical Guide

 It may seem unlikely, but there are times when an author’s name isn’t included on a source.
 Many digital images, films and videos, encyclopedia articles, dictionary entries, web pages, and more do not have author names listed.

-If the source you’re attempting to cite does not have an author’s name listed, the in-text citation MLA or MLA parenthetical citation should display the title.
+If the source you’re attempting to cite does not have an author’s name listed, the narrative in-text citation MLA or MLA parenthetical citation should display the title.
 If the title is rather long, it is acceptable to shorten it in the body of your assignment.
-If you choose to shorten the title, make sure the first word in the full citation is also the first word used in the MLA in-text citation or reference in parentheses.
+If you choose to shorten the title, make sure the first word in the full citation is also the first word used in the narrative MLA in-text citation or reference in parentheses.
 This is done to allow the reader to easily locate the full citation that corresponds with the reference in the text.

-If, in the Works Cited list, the full reference has the title within quotation marks, include those quotation marks in the MLA in-text citation or reference in parentheses.
-If the title is written in italics in the full reference, include the title with italics in the MLA in-text citation or reference in parentheses as well.
+If, in the Works Cited list, the full reference has the title within quotation marks, include those quotation marks in the narrative MLA in-text citation or reference in parentheses.
+If the title is written in italics in the full reference, include the title with italics in the narrative MLA in-text citation or reference in parentheses as well.

 Parenthetical citations MLA examples: